-We sit at the heart of the North Devon Unesco Biosphere and are developing, with the Satellite Applications Catapult (and Bicton and Bridgwater & Taunton Colleges) an Environmental Living Laboratory (ELL) to support the development of Agritech in future farming.
+We sit at the heart of the North Devon Unesco Biosphere and have developed, with the Satellite Applications Catapult (and Bicton and Bridgwater & Taunton Colleges) an Environmental Space Living Laboratory (ESLL) to support the development of Agritech and Aquatech in future farming.
 This builds on to our Centre of Technology and Innovation Excellence (Cotie) which provides innovation space for entrepreneurs and small businesses, and which is developing an enviable reputation locally and regionally for its innovative delivery of support for business on the opportunities for using Virtual and Augmented reality in business.
-This will be further enhanced by the provision of an immersive space alongside the ELL.
+This has been further enhanced by the provision of an immersive space alongside the ESLL.
 An equivalent to Cotie is currently being developed with Mid Devon Council in Tiverton to support the Mid Devon community in a similar way.

 We are active members of the Devon and Cornwall Training Provider Network, the Green Construction Advisory Panel (GCAP), Biosphere Foundation, North Devon Manufacturers Association (NDMA) and our Vice Principal (Finance Resources & Regional Affairs) is currently President of the Barnstaple Chamber of Commerce.
-We work actively with Selladoor as the local theatre operators and are active in the Northern Devon Cultural Strategy.
+We work actively with Landmark Theatres as the local theatre operators and are active in the Northern Devon Cultural Strategy.

 The College has been active in many projects that span the region, but many of these are, with the ending of European Funding, coming to an end.
 We remain committed to seeking opportunities to lead projects that Advance Research, support those Not in Education, Employment or Training (Neet), and ensure International Exposure for our students and staff through Turing, for which we have twice been commended in national awards.
-Our Head of SEND represents colleges on the Devon County Council SEND Transformation Board, and in response to local need the College has developed new provision to support enhanced transition for disengaged school learners, and for Ukranian families that led to considerable further adult learning with the College and employment with local businesses.
+Our Head of SEND represents colleges on the Devon County Council SEND Transformation Board, and in response to local need the College has developed new provision to support enhanced transition for disengaged school learners.